LdDl/rust-road-traffic/ROADMAP.md

     * ~~Optional choice between Tiny YOLO and MobilenetSSD(Caffe)~~[removed]
     * ~~Fill Jetson Nano instructions~~
     * ~~Estimate speed and intensity for each vehicle type~~
-    * RabbitMQ integration module?
+    * RabbitMQ/NATS/Tarantool/Kafka integration module?
 Do we need those?
     * ~~Verbose output as option (fps/workers output)~~
     * Consider color as hex representation (additional field with priority lower than RGBA)
     * ~~Consider training YOLO v4 tiny for vehicle classes only (we do need false positive detection for peoples/boats/chairs and etc.)~~ [I want to provide link for custom trained network: only vehicles + network size is 416x256 rather than 416x416 due the problem when resizing image provided too much squeezing]